Living on Muskegon Lake Year-Round: What Changes by Season

 Most people think waterfront living shuts down in winter.
-On Muskegon Lake, it just shifts.
-When cold weather arrives and the lake surface freezes solid, a completely different community comes out - ice fishermen, ice sailors, kite skaters, and people who simply want to walk across a frozen lake and watch the world from a perspective you can't get in summer.
+On Muskegon Lake, it shifts.
+When cold weather arrives and the lake surface freezes solid, a different community comes out: ice fishermen, ice sailors, kite skaters, and people who simply want to walk across a frozen lake and see the shoreline from a perspective you cannot get in summer.

-These aren't rare sightings.
-On a good winter day with the right freeze, Muskegon Lake hosts organized ice sailing events, kite skating runs that cover miles, and ice shanty towns that look like small villages transplanted onto the ice.
-The lake's size - 4,149 acres - gives enough open surface that you can really move.
+These are not rare sightings in a good freeze year.
+Muskegon Lake hosts organized ice sailing, kite skating runs, and ice shanty towns that can look like small villages on the ice.
+The lake's size gives winter users enough open surface to move, while the protected basin freezes more reliably than Lake Michigan.

 North Muskegon to Muskegon: Crossing the Lake Under Sail